syncfusion-content/winui-docs/winui/TreeView/Expand-collapse.md

 ---
 layout: post
 title: Expand and Collapse in WinUI TreeView | Syncfusion
-description: Learn here about expanding and collapsing treeview nodes in WinUI.
-And also explains about events associated with expanding and collapsing.
+description: Learn here about expanding and collapsing treeview nodes in WinUI and also explains about events associated with expanding and collapsing.
 platform: WinUI
 control: TreeView
 documentation: ug